kstenerud/concise-encoding/cte-specification.md

 ### Custom Text

 Custom text data is encoded using string-like encoding.
+Custom text can contain [escape sequences](#escape-sequences), which must be processed before being passed to the custom decoder that will interpret it.

 **Example**: